umutphp/php-docker-images-for-ci/README.md

 ```

 #### infection ####
 [Infection](https://infection.github.io/) is a PHP mutation testing framework based on AST (Abstract Syntax Tree) mutations.
 It works as a CLI tool and can be executed from your project’s root.
-It requires atleast PHP 7.1.
+It requires atleast PHP 7.1 and does not work with PHP 8.1.

 ```
 docker run -v /path/to/project:/app umutphp/php-docker-images-for-ci:7.1 infection